Luca06Luwa/Luca06Luwa/README.md

 - Website (least of my worries).

 - Setting up a self hosted Git server for some future projects.
-(This github account will not be going away after it's setup.)
+(This github account will not be going away after it's setup).

+- Rewriting ani-cli in c or c++.
+(God help me).

 - Some small shitty projects that don't work.
 (Most of the time).